 - to be furloughed, an employee has to have been employed and on payroll by certain dates.

 On 5 November 2020 the Chancellor announced that the employee should have been working by 23 September and on payroll by 30 October 2020.

 PAYE freelancers on dailies or weeklies are particularly disadvantaged by the date restrictions.

 Also, some employers are not willing to put staff on the scheme, particularly freelance staff whom the company might consider not ‘proper’ staff members.

 Update 13 May 2020: Current guidance says that you cannot work for the furloughing organisation or any associated or linked organisation.
 This is particularly cruel for freelancers who are both PAYE and self-employed for the same or linked organisations (eg BBC), performing multiple roles across different productions.

 They might be being furloughed on very low salary from one part of the BBC but are now prevented from supplying services as a sole trader to another part.

 Some officially sanctioned tweaks

-Freelancers who have come off a payroll after 28 February can be rehired by the employer retrospectively.
+Freelancers who have come off a payroll or made redundant can be rehired by the employer retrospectively.

-Freelancers who work for multiple people on multiple payrolls in February can be furloughed by each.
+Freelancers who work for multiple employers on multiple payrolls can be furloughed by each.